MoatezTilouche/PyArud-Web-Application/README.md

 - **Backend**: Flask API for analyzing Arabic poetry verses (meter/baḥr detection, per-verse analysis, validation).
 - **Frontend**: React + Vite UI (RTL-friendly) that calls the backend API and renders results.

-This repository is part of a technical test for Yuccainfo.

 ---